Satellite conjunction analysis and the false confidence theorem: Epistemic Probability of Collision

 \subsection{Pursuing Small Epistemic Probabilities}

-As mentioned in Section~\ref{subsect:intro.modern}, there are some satellite navigators who treat epistemic probabilities of collision on the order of $10^{-3}$ as high risk.
+Some satellite navigators treat relatively small epistemic probabilities of collision as though they reflect a high level of risk.
 So, it would be inaccurate to characterize the entire satellite operations community as taking epistemic probabilities at face value.
-For example, the CARA team at NASA Goddard treats epistemic probability of collision as though it were a test statistic.
-They calibrate epistemic probability thresholds in an effort to achieve desired frequentist error rates, using historical data from past conjunctions as a reference population \cite{newman2014evolution}.
+For example, the CARA group based at NASA Goddard monitors all conjunctions with a computed probability of collision greater than $10^{-7}$, and conjunctions with a computed probability of collision greater than $4.4 \times 10^{-4}$ are treated as high risk.
+These thresholds are calibrated in an effort to achieve desired frequentist error rates, in essence treating epistemic probability of collision as a test statistic, using historical data from past conjunctions as a reference population \cite{newman2014evolution}.

-Unfortunately, even the idea of compensating for false confidence by setting a low threshold for epistemic probability of collision is problematic, because data quality modulates the relationship between epistemic probability of collision and the real aleatory probability of failing to detect an impending collision.
+Unfortunately, even the idea of compensating for false confidence by setting a low threshold for epistemic probability of collision is problematic, because relative data quality modulates the relationship between epistemic probability of collision and the real aleatory probability of failing to detect an impending collision.
 To model this relationship, we consider the aleatory variability of predicted distance, $D$, between two satellites at closest approach, if the data used to produce that prediction were redrawn from the same distribution as the actual data obtained.
 Assuming that variability in the estimated direction of relative velocity is small enough to be neglected, the marginalization and eigendecomposition steps can proceed as in Section~\ref{subsect:satellite.compute}.
 This yields

-where $\left( u'' , v'' \right)$ is the true unknown two-dimensional relative displacement between the two satellites; $\hat{U}''$ and $\hat{V}''$ are the random resampled analog to $\hat{u}''$ and $\hat{v}''$ from Section~\ref{subsect:satellite.compute}; $S_1$ and $S_2$ are the principle standard deviations of the marginalized two-dimensional covariance matrix, as in Section~\ref{subsect:satellite.compute}; and $\xi_1$ and $\xi_2$ are independent unit normal random variables.
+where $\left( u'' , v'' \right)$ is the true unknown two-dimensional relative displacement between the two satellites; $\hat{U}''$ and $\hat{V}''$ are the random resampled analog to $\hat{u}''$ and $\hat{v}''$ from Section~\ref{subsect:satellite.compute}; $S_1$ and $S_2$ are the principal standard deviations of the marginalized two-dimensional covariance matrix, as in Section~\ref{subsect:satellite.compute}; and $\xi_1$ and $\xi_2$ are independent unit normal random variables.

 In the case where $S_1 = S_2 = S$, this simplifies to